pgillich/kind-on-dev/README.md

 The solution is make-based, see more details in `Makefile` and `.env`.

-On Windows, only Vagrant+kubeadm variant is supported with limitaitons.
+On Windows, only below combinations are supported with limitaitons:
+* Vagrant+kubeadm
+* WSL2 with KinD

 > Warning: This deployment is not secure and must be hardened before using it in production.